-VIII The Standard-Setting Process
+VIII Standard-Setting Processes

-- 78. The AUASB standard-setting processes used to achieve the principles identified in Part A, are set out below. - 79.
-In broad terms, the AUASB issues two types of standards: - (a) standards based on equivalent international standards developed and issued by the IAASB; or - (b) a domestic standard may be developed where international standards do not cover a topic of importance. - 80.
-The AUASB therefore uses two different processes to develop and issue standards.
-For a standard based on an international standard, see Process 1 below; for a standard developed domestically, see Process 2 below. - 81.
-In line with the AUASB's policy to work collaboratively with the NZAuASB, all AUASB Standards are developed and issued in accordance with the principles of harmonisation with New Zealand standards.
+- 82. The AUASB standard-setting processes used to achieve the principles identified in Part A, are set out below. - 83.
+In broad terms, the AUASB issues two types of standards: - (a) standards based on equivalent international standards developed and issued by the IAASB;43 or - (b) domestic standards may be developed where international standards do not cover a topic of importance. - 84.
+The AUASB therefore uses two different processes to develop and revise standards.
+For standards based on an equivalent international standard, see Process 1 below; for a standard developed domestically, see Process 2 below. - 85.
+Processes 1 and 2, as described below, have been designed and are intended to apply primarily to the development of new standards and subsequent comprehensive revisions to such standards.
+For narrow-scope amendments to standards, the AUASB has adopted a simplified due process, which is outlined in paragraphs 176-197 below. - 86.
+Processes that may apply to the development of all new AUASB Standards and amendments to AUASB Standards, are outlined in paragraphs 212-254. - 87.
+In line with the AUASB's policy to work collaboratively with the NZAuASB, all AUASB Standards are developed and revised in accordance with the principles of harmonisation with New Zealand standards.44